wordpress-clients/hybrid/INSTALLATION.md

 ### Config files

-Now that the installation is done two files

 There are two config files, ```config.json``` for the application configuration and ```config.scss``` for the style configuration.

 ### Installing the Web service